Adequate standard of living and poverty – UK Government assessment

-- Relative child poverty has increased since 2010, and is currently at 30%.
+- Relative child poverty has increased since 2010, and is currently at 31%.

-- Changes to social security have potentially contributed to an additional 600,000 children living in relative poverty between 2010–11 and 2018-19.
+- The impact of regressive changes to social security since 2010 is becoming evident in poverty data, including the impact of the two-child limit on benefit support on child poverty.
+Such changes have potentially contributed to an additional 683,000 children living in relative poverty between 2010–11 and 2019–20.

 - There have been reports of an increase in the number of refugees and asylum seekers facing poverty, and people and households with no recourse to public funds (NRPF) face high levels of homelessness and destitution.

 - In May 2020, the High Court ruled that, in the case of a parent of a British child seeking leave to remain in the UK, the NRPF immigration condition breached the Human Rights Act 1998, which bans inhuman and degrading treatment.
 In April 2021, the High Court ruled that the UK Government’s NRPF condition was unlawful in denying migrants’ children access to benefits.

 - The pandemic has disproportionately affected people already facing lower living standards.